Neutrino: Detection

-More exotically, some experiments (such as COHERENT and CONUS) leverage the neutral current interaction of neutrinos with a whole nucleus, the CEνNS interaction, to detect neutrinos below the threshold of inverse beta decay.
+More exotically, some experiments (such as COHERENT and CONUS) leverage the neutral current interaction of neutrinos with a whole nucleus, the Coherent elastic neutrino-nucleus scattering (CEνNS) interaction, to detect neutrinos below the threshold of inverse beta decay.
 These experiments, which overwhelmingly use crystal-based detectors very similar to the solid-state detectors in use for direct detection of dark matter experiments, are some of the most sensitive particle detectors in modern physics, boasting thresholds as low as 20 eV deposited in the detector.
 This is necessary as the heavier nuclei, selected for the high probability of interaction, will retain very little of the energy in an elastic scattering, being much more massive than the neutrino.

 Other ways neutrinos might affect their environment, such as the MSW effect, do not produce traceable radiation, and are not predicted to be detectable.

 Scientific interest

 Neutrinos' low mass and neutral charge mean they interact exceedingly weakly with other particles and fields.
 This feature of weak interaction interests scientists because it means neutrinos can be used to probe environments that other radiation (such as light or radio waves) cannot penetrate.

 Using neutrinos as a probe was first proposed in the mid-20th century as a way to detect conditions at the core of the Sun.
 The solar core cannot be imaged directly because electromagnetic radiation (such as light) is diffused by the great amount and density of matter surrounding the core.
 On the other hand, neutrinos pass through the Sun with few interactions.
 Whereas photons emitted from the solar core may require 40,000 years to diffuse to the outer layers of the Sun, neutrinos generated in stellar fusion reactions at the core cross this distance practically unimpeded at nearly the speed of light.

 Neutrinos are also useful for probing astrophysical sources beyond the Solar System because they are the only known particles that are not significantly attenuated by their travel through the interstellar medium.
 Optical photons can be obscured or diffused by dust, gas, and background radiation.
 High-energy cosmic rays, in the form of swift protons and atomic nuclei, are unable to travel more than about 100 megaparsecs due to the Greisen–Zatsepin–Kuzmin limit (GZK cutoff).
 Neutrinos, in contrast, can travel even greater distances barely attenuated.

 The galactic core of the Milky Way is fully obscured by dense gas and numerous bright objects.
 Neutrinos produced in the galactic core might be measurable by Earth-based neutrino telescopes.

 Another important use of the neutrino is in the observation of supernovae, the explosions that end the lives of highly massive stars.
 The core collapse phase of a supernova is an extremely dense and energetic event.
 It is so dense that no known particles are able to escape the advancing core front except for neutrinos.
 Consequently, supernovae are known to release approximately 99% of their radiant energy in a short (10-second) burst of neutrinos.
 These neutrinos are a very useful probe for core collapse studies.